web3privacy/c25bue/README.md

 # c25bue

-Public repository of the code for the 2025 Web3Privacy Now Congress held in Buenos Aires -  built with simple web-standard HTML and CSS
+Public repository of the code for the 2025 Web3Privacy Now Congress held in Mumbai -  built with simple web-standard HTML and CSS

 ## CONTENTS